B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewieNS_step_by_step.rst

 chewBBACA has dependencies that will not be included if you install it through pip.
 If you install through pip you need to ensure that you have `Prodigal <https://github.com/hyattpd/Prodigal>`_ and `BLAST <https://www.ncbi.nlm.nih.gov/books/NBK279671/>`_ installed and added to PATH.
-Please visit `chewBBACA's <https://github.com/B-UMMI/chewBBACA>`_ homepage for detailed instructions on how to install it.
+Please visit `Installation </user/getting_started/installation>`_ for detailed instructions on how to install chewBBACA.

-.. important:: We recommend using BLAST 2.9.0.
-Older versions might not include functionalities
-               used in the latest version of chewBBACA.

 Uploading the tutorial schema
 :::::::::::::::::::::::::::::